 (c) See the tailorable Determination and Findings -- Exercising an Option template.

-(i) If the contract is a space program contract to which SSCI 64-101 applies, the contractor is not listed on the Space Contractor Responsibility Watch List (CRWL).
+(i) If the contract is a space program contract to which SSCI 64-101 applies, the contracting officer must check the Space Contractor Responsibility Watch List (CRWL).
 If the contractor is listed on the CRWL, the contracting officer shall not exercise the option without obtaining SSC/CC approval (see 5309.103(b)(i))

 Subpart 5317.5 — INTERAGENCY ACQUISITIONS